AidenWebsploit/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type -> Finds the type of the file named 13-symbolic_link -> Creates a symbolic link in linux 14-copy_html -> Copy html files from working directory to parent directory
+12-file_type -> Finds the type of the file named 13-symbolic_link -> Creates a symbolic link in linux 14-copy_html -> Copy html files from working directory to parent directory 100-lets_move -> Move all files that begin with a capital letter